petmat/less-code-is-more/src/pages/bringing-the-types-back/index.md

 ## Summary and what comes next

 That's about it, what you need to know to use TypeScript in your Node.js code!
-Though there are still some issues you are bound to run into, if you start using TypeScript in larger Node.js app.
-In the next blog post we'll dive into those things.
+Though there are still some issues you are bound to run into if you start using TypeScript in larger Node.js app.
+In the next blog post, we'll dive into those things.

 I personally think that having TypeScript in Node.js is worth all the extra effort it takes to get it running.
 Somehow it is even surprising that TypeScript is not more popular in the backend.
 Most of the Node.js libraries have good typings that you can install from the `@types` NPM registry.
-For example you will quite fast run into the situation where you import a Node.js base class library module like `fs` and get a compiler error that it can't find that module.
-To fix this issue you must install typing for node:
+For example, you will quite fast run into the situation where you import a Node.js base class library module like `fs` and get a compiler error that it can't find that module.
+To fix this issue you must install typings for Node.js:

 ```
 npm install --save-dev @types/node